dnvntt/flash-app-project/README.md

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

-* Project cloned into Azure Cloud Shell
+* Project cloned into Azure Cloud Shell create ssh key in Azure cloud shell ssh-keygen -t rsa -b 2048 -C "dvkhanhvn@gmail.com"

+add ssh key to to github's key https://github.com/settings/keys run command below to get content of ssh key and copy to github

+cat .ssh/id_rsa.pub

-  Using the command below to clond project github
+  Using the command below to clone project from github

 git clone git@github.com:dnvntt/flask-app-project.git
 ![ProjectCloned](ProjectCloned.PNG?raw=true "ProjectCloned")